historic-trails/website/first-drafts/stvrain-mill.md

 - Created in Mora, New Mexico, and was used to fill the high-demand of flour by the US government during the Civil-War and the Long Walk.

 ## Ceran St. Vrain
-- Ceran St. Vrain was Frenchmen whose parents fled the French Revolution to French Territory
+- Ceran St. Vrain was Frenchmen whose parents fled the French Revolution to French Territory in North America
 - He made his early adulthood wages by selling fur.
 - He led a volunteer malitia to crush a rebelion of Mexicans and Pueblo Indians.
 - Town builder (Locate other towns)